Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

 The purpose of this application is to provide the user with a simple yet functional everyday organisational tool.
 It is easy-access and versatile, acting as a user assistant for a variety of purposes, ranging from a daily task tracker to a paper-free shopping list to a handy digital jotter.
 The outlook view enables the user to keep track of the weather in their area, potentially helping them make smarter decisions if they need to venture outside.

 ### User stories
-* As an everyday user, I want an application
-*
+* As a new user I want to be able to quickly and intuitively understand how the app works and how I can put it to best use.
+* As a user of the app whose daily schedule might be weather dependent, I want to be able to, at-a-glance, see the current weather conditions.
+E.g. a parent planning whether to take a child outside and, if so, how to dress the child based on the conditions.
+* As a user who will utilise the app periodically throughout the day I want to have confidence that my task list or notes will be reliably stored and can be recalled at any stage.
+* As a user of the app who is extremely busy I want to be able to quickly take stock, update/edit existing tasks and confirm tasks as complete in order to track progress.
+* As a user who might utilise the app for a number of different purposes in one day I want to be able to quickly reset the app and begin to use for its next purpose.

 ### Design choices
 * A minimalist user interface that enables quick access and straight forward functionality.
 * Distinct input field and mobile-friendly large "ADD" button.
-* Compact, clear date/weather banner to provide a simply summary for the user.
+* Compact, clear date/weather banner to provide a simple summary for the user.
-* Complementary colours in the body of the app to ensure ease of reading of the user across device type.
+* Complementary colours throughout the app to ensure ease of reading of the user across device type.
 * "Quicksand" font used throughout the app.
 It is an engaging, easy-to-read and versatile font.
-A variety of letter spacing used throughout the app, across device type.
+A variety of letter spacing used across device type.

 ### Wireframes
 Wireframes for this website can be accessed in my wireframes folder within this github repository - [my wireframes](XXXXXXXX)